Identityplane/GoAM/README.md

 - **Graph-Based Flows**: Define login and registration flows as graphs, allowing for complex, multi-step processes.
 - **Customizable Nodes**: Each step in the graph is a node, which can be customized to handle specific logic, prompts, or conditions.
 - **Performance**: Built with Go and `fasthttp` for maximum performance and low latency.
 Login journies can be optimized to enable thousands of logins per second.
+- **Multitenancy**: Support for multiple tenants with isolated realms per tenant.
+Each tenant can have multiple realms for different user populations (e.g. customers, staff).
 - **Extensibility**: Easily add custom nodes, flows, and integrations to meet your specific requirements.
 - **Customization**: Serve static assets like CSS and JavaScript for theming and customization.

 ---

 ## Example Login Flow

-Below is an example of a **username-password authentication flow** represented as a graph:
+Below is an example of a **username-password authentication flow** represented as a graph.
+The graph structure allows endless possibilities - from simple password login to complex flows combining multiple auth methods (OIDC, LDAP, Social, MFA), risk scoring, consent collection, and audit logging.
+New authentication methods and business logic can be easily added as custom nodes.

 ![Example Login Graph](./docs/images/example_graph.png)